DashlinS/BBC-Website/README.md

 <p align="center">
 <img src="https://github.com/DashlinS/BBCWebsite/blob/master/images/gifs/mainsection.gif" width="800">
 </p>
 The websites links and pictures also had effects that I needed to duplicate.
-I also wanted the pictures to appear a little darker before I applied the opacity change.
-Some text required an underline hover as well as change in color.
+I also wanted the pictures to appear a little darker before I applied some layered opacity.
+Some text required an underline hover, as well as, change in color.
 This part was fun to do!

 # What I Learned

 ### HTML and CSS Organization

+This section is a given and self explanatory, but so important!
+I learned to be more careful with "keywords" in class names and ids.
+Structure is also crucial.
+Making sure the code was better organized and indented properly was important.
+This kept me on track better than before.

 ### ::before & ::after

+I learned about these selectors and how to use them.
+Although only using the `::before` in my css, I see why they're useful and how they are used!

-### Child selectors
+### Combinators

+I learned more about these types of selectors and when they are used.
+I Mostly used the `child combinator >` and with it, I was able to select many elements at once.
+Really helped trim down my CSS.